ManyLinesOfCode/.dotfiles/README.md

 - [Alaritty](https://alacritty.org/)
 - [Bash](https://www.gnu.org/software/bash/)

-# Dependancies
+# Dependencies

-The qtile config lays out keyboard shortcuts that launch certain programs.
+The Qtile config lays out keyboard shortcuts that launch certain programs.
 As such, the following packages are required for out-of-the-box use:

 - Firefox (`firefox`)
 - Discord (`discord`)